 Indicator Report - Birth Defects: Infant Mortality

 Why Is This Important?Compared to other newborns, infants with birth defects are at a much greater risk of dying early in life.
-Such increased risk, combined with the frequency of birth defects, explains why birth defects are a major driver of overall infant mortality in a state.
-Currently, birth defects are the leading cause of infant mortality in the United States and other developed countries.
+Such increased risk, combined with the frequency of birth defects, explains why birth defects are a major driver of overall infant mortality in developed countries, including the United States.
+Currently, birth defects are the leading cause of infant mortality in the United States.

 Most children who die due to birth defects do so early in life, many before their first month and most before their first birthday.
 Thus, indicators related to infant mortality (mortality in the first year of life) currently tend to capture many (but not all) of the deaths associated with birth defects.
 This situation will likely change as treatment improves and survival lengthens.
 Still, infant mortality associated with birth defects is a reasonable and convenient measure of deaths due to birth defects and of the effectiveness of prevention and treatment.

 Preventing birth defects is a crucial and necessary step to improving children's survival and health.
-Preventing birth defects requires a combination of surveillance, to track and assess these conditions; research, to find their causes; and direct prevention services, to ensure that all women and their providers know of effective primary prevention already available, such as periconceptional folic acid to prevent neural tube defects (see indicator on neural tube defects).
+Preventing birth defects requires a combination of surveillance, to track and assess these conditions; research, to find their causes; and direct prevention services, to ensure that all women and their providers know of effective primary prevention already available, such as periconceptional folic acid to prevent neural tube defects (see Indicator Report on neural tube defects).

 Data Notes*Denominator for this graph is the number of live born infants with birth defects born to Utah residents during the year.

 Hispanic persons may be of any race.

 DefinitionInfant mortality related to birth defects in live born infants of Utah residents that died within the first year of life.

 Page Content Updated On 10/28/2014, Published on 12/01/2014